hapax/hapax.github.io/assets/simple-physics.md

 $$

 How did we do?
-This translates to around $500$ PJ (petajoules), and according to [this report](https://pics.uvic.ca/sites/default/files/uploads/publications/Energy_Data_Report_2010_1.pdf), the province of British Columbia uses around $850--1000$ PJ per year.
+Our guess translates to around $500$ PJ (petajoules), and according to [this report](https://pics.uvic.ca/sites/default/files/uploads/publications/Energy_Data_Report_2010_1.pdf), British Columbia uses around $850--1000$ PJ per year.
-Since greater Vancouver makes up about half of British Coumbia's population, we should be spot on, or at least within a factor of $3$.
+Since greater Vancouver has about half the population of the province, we should be spot on!

 #### 3.4.
 Usage notes<a id="sec-3-4" name="sec-3-4"></a>